ccalbaugh/social-trivia-caden/README.md

 If you have an idea on how to make this app better or you find a bug please write up an issue.

 This app was build with a TDD approach so please include tests for any code changes you make.
 Feel free to add any tests that might have been missed or overlooked.

+## Future Enhancements Ideas

+* Implement the ability to add extra points for the team that answers the quickest.
+* Implement the ability to disqualify the team who answers last.